-The best strategy is to be keep an awareness of your how your feet are feeling and recognise if there is discomfort or a ‘hot spot’ developing.
-Take off your boots and see if a sore spot is developing before it turns into a blister.
+The best strategy is to be aware of how your feet are feeling.
+If there is discomfort or a ‘hot spot’ developing, take off your boots before you get a blister.

 If you feel sand or dirt, prickles or a fold in your sock, stop and remove it straight away.
 Also, bring a spare pair of shoes in case you get a blister.
 Sometimes changing shoes is a huge relief!

 Here’s a range of blister prevention strategies different RAW travellers and our Destination Experts have found work for them.
 There are no hard and fast rules here, what works for one person may not work for another person as feet are very individual!
 Why not test a few out on your training walks and see if they are effective for you.

 Buy comfortable, well-fitting walking boots.
 They must be waterproof, and they must have a good sole with good grip.